tesselo/pixels/docs/generator.md

 `upsampling`: int

-Number of time to upsample the X data.
-This value needs to be set so that the upsampled X images will match exactly the size of the Y images in pixels.
+Number of time to up-sample the X data.
+This value needs to be set so that the up-sampled X images will match exactly the input shape required by the model.

 Default : 1